My EC2 Instance Endpoint restricts the use of ports other than TCP 22 and 3389. How can I still connect to RDS?

 By the way, I remembered that the port used on the RDS (Aurora) side can be changed.

-I thought that if I changed this, it would connect, so I did an experiment.
+I thought that if I changed this, it might connect, so I did an experiment.

-You can change the port to 3389 in the Aurora cluster settings.
+You can change it to port 3389 in the Aurora cluster settings.

 I was able to confirm that I could connect!